CityOfZion/neon-js/README.md

-# Neo JavaScript SDK
+# Neon JavaScript SDK

-This is COZ's JS SDK for the NEO blockchain platform.
-It is currently in use by the NEO [electron wallet](https://github.com/CityOfZion/neo-electron-wallet/tree/jaxx-skin).
+This the Neon Wallet's JS SDK for the NEO blockchain platform.
+It is currently in use by [Neon](https://github.com/CityOfZion/neo-electron-wallet/tree/jaxx-skin).

 Special thanks to [neowallet.js](https://github.com/neochainio/neowallet/blob/master/js/wallet.js) for providing many of the underlying cryptography and network methods!